kluctl/kluctl/docs/reference/deployments/helm.md

 [Checking Version Constraints](https://github.com/Masterminds/semver#checking-version-constraints) for details on the supported syntax.

 If omitted, Kluctl will filter out pre-releases by default.
-Use a `updateConstraings` like `~1.2.3-0` to enable pre-releases.
+Use a `updateConstraints` like `~1.2.3-0` to enable pre-releases.

 ### skipUpdate